-- Learn the four criteria a space needs to be considered finished square footage.
+- Learn the four criteria a space needs to be included in the finished square footage of a home.

-- See why typical attics won’t count toward square footage, but a four-season porch or basement bedroom will.
+- See why some attics won’t count toward square footage, but a four-season porch or basement bedroom will.

-- When in doubt, refer to MLS information, your purchase agreement or your own measurements.
+- When in doubt on the square footage of a home, refer to MLS information, your purchase agreement or your own measurements.

 When buying a home, it can be tricky to know what counts as square footage and what doesn’t.
 For example, two similar-style homes on the same street could vary significantly in price and square footage depending on how they’ve been updated or maintained over the years.

 As you search for homes, here are insights you can use to determine what actually counts as finished square footage.

 What is included in the square footage of a house?

 To count as finished square footage, a house typically must include four attributes: